scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-6/index.md

 In the code above, we are registering an event listener on the Scene Input Plugin Manager for the `pointerdown` event, and when this event triggered we now start the `GameScene`.
 One thing that is different between this event listener and the other event listeners we have used, is that we are using the `once` method to register the event listener.
 The `once` method allows us to register a one time event listener, which will only trigger one time in our game.
 This is useful for when you only want to react to an event one time.

-If you save your code changes and view the game in the browser, now if you click anywhere on the Title Scene, this should transition the game over to the Game Scene.
+If you save your code changes and view the game in the browser, if you click anywhere on the Title Scene, this should transition the Title Scene to the Game Scene.

 ![Title scene animation](./images/solitaire-phaser-3-tutorial-6-3.gif)